All Collections

 Updated over a week ago

-“Session Start (event)” is a metric that Funnel provides when the dimension Event Name and the metric Event Count is included in the connect configuration.
-“Session Start (event)” aggregates the Event Count of the Event Name “session_start”, which is an event that Google Analytics 4 provides for all properties.
+“Sessions (event based)” is a metric that Funnel provides when the dimension Event Name and the metric Event Count is included in the connect configuration.
+“Sessions (event based)” aggregates the Event Count of the Event Name “session_start”, which is an event that Google Analytics 4 provides for all properties.

 What is the challenge with the original Sessions metric?